Your Ranting Boss

 Sally: That's right.
 Like you didn't hire enough staff for the banquet.

-You: (using your jedi powers you dodge this possible hook by remembering that Sally is stressed and probably fearful regarding the success of your company.
+You: (using your jedi powers you dodge this possible hook by remembering that Sally is stressed and probably fearful regarding the success of the company.
 When people are stressed and fearful they often use blame to try to meet their needs for acceptance.)

 Yea, so you would like to start by talking about staffing?
 (REQUEST)